Adeilmo226/Adeilmo226.github.io/projects/CampusSimulation.md

 ## **Porch Pirate Extension**

 ### What does it do?
 The porch pirate extension simulates a race between a robot and roaming porch pirates to retrieve a package.
-The robot starts at Keller Hall and navigates toward the package using the **A* algorithm**, while porch pirates wander the map randomly.
+The robot starts at Keller Hall and navigates toward the package using the A* algorithm, while porch pirates wander the map randomly.
 If a porch pirate reaches the package first, it is considered stolen, and both the package and robot are removed from the simulation.

 ### Why is it interesting and useful in real life?
 This extension models the real-world issue of package theft, commonly known as "porch pirating."
 It provides insight into how delivery systems can combat theft through automation and robotics.
 The simulation can help: